makyo/writing/work/sawtooth/youre-gone/youre-gone.md

 *7:20 PM Markus>* But you're gone.

 *7:21 PM Markus>* You're gone now, and I'm working to find a way to live with that.

+*7:21 PM Markus>* I've been slowly washing the apartment of your presence.

+*7:21 PM Markus>* Not that you'll be gone entirely, of course.
+I have your picture in a few places.

+*7:21 PM Markus>* But I got rid of all the stuff that was -yours-.

+*7:21 PM Markus>* and washed the bedding several times.

+*7:21 PM Markus>* To get rid of the smell of you.

+*7:21 PM Markus>* I'm not grieving or mourning.

+*7:21 PM Markus>* Not by a long shot.

+*7:21 PM Markus>* But I'm working on it.
+I'm working on finding a way to accept that you're gone.

+*7:21 PM Markus>* Not to forget you, but, tacky as it sounds, honor you.

+*7:21 PM Markus>* I'm working on getting to that stage.

 *7:21 PM Markus>* So.